ctalledo/sysbox/experiments/gke/gke.md

 gke-my-first-cluster-1-default-pool-381d0f5c-h25j   Ready    <none>   13m   v1.19.8-gke.1600   10.128.0.3    34.123.196.187   Container-Optimized OS from Google   5.4.89+          docker://19.3.14
 ```

-* These carry a GKE specific distro with a 5.4 kernel, so Sysbox won't work well in them (did not try it though):
+* These carry a GKE specific distro with a 5.4 kernel, so it's likely Sysbox won't work well in them (Sysbox needs ubuntu 5.0+ or 5.5+ otherwise):

 ```
   nodeInfo: